containers/build/README.md

   Sets the exec command in the ACI's manifest.

+### Default labels when starting with an empty ACI

+When `acbuild begin` isn't passed any arguments a minimal container is created.
+The rootfs is empty, there isn't an exec statement, there's just a placeholder name for the image, and so on.
+There will, however, be two labels created: the "os" and "arch" labels.
+These labels are populated based on the system's operating system and architecture, but they can always be overridden or removed during the build with the `label add` and `label remove` commands.

 ### acbuild run

 `acbuild run` builds the root filesystem with any dependencies the ACI has